AshwathB-debug/Project-Codex/README.md

 ## Usage
 If you'd like to run the project on your own, follow these steps:
 1. Clone the repository or download the files
+2. Run the command "pip install -r requirements.txt" to download all the necessary dependencies to run the project
-2. Open the terminal and type "streamlit run Chatbot.py" and it will automatically download all the required modules/libraries for you and take you to streamlit to interact with Cody.
+2. Open the terminal and type "streamlit run Chatbot.py" and it will take you to streamlit to interact with Cody.

 ## Learning Resources